#1 The 1930s gangster setting

 I honestly don’t know how the man does it.
 Bacanno! is such a complex, non-traditional story, and yet he manages to tell it in such a way that it just naturally starts making sense.
 That alone makes it worth studying for any budding writers out there.

 #3 The quest for immortality

 An important throughline for the story is an event back on a ship in the 18th century.
 A cult of alchemists was granted immortality by the devil, but only one man walked away with the knowledge of how to reproduce its effect.
 The eldest man in the cult was enraged by his unwillingness to share it and dedicated his life to discovering the truth.

-Several of the people onboard the train in 1932 are either these immortal alchemists 200 years later or people who have gained immortality themselves, which is a fun little mystery to uncover.
-It also plays a major role in the flashbacks to 1931 and 1930, wherein the elderly alchemist comes close to creating an elixer for immortality only to run into trouble with the mafia.
+Several of the people onboard the train in 1932 are either these immortal alchemists 200 years later or people who have gained immortality themselves.
+It also plays a major role in the flashbacks to 1931 and 1930.
+There the elderly alchemist comes close to creating an elixer for immortality only to run into trouble with the mafia.

 It’s a whole story that plays out besides the main storyline on the train, which is great for providing backstory as well as bringing in some variety.
 It’s nice to jump around between the claustrophobic battle on the train, the streets of Chicago, and the boat back in 17-something.